-Political viewpoints and party affiliations play a part in the state gun laws because, truth be told, guns are a political discussion.
+Political viewpoints and party affiliations play a part in the state gun laws because truth be told, guns are a political discussion.
 Some parts of the United States have gun laws that are looser than the regulations set forth by the federal government, but some states are at the other extreme, with stricter enforced gun laws than those of the federal government.

-The act of carrying firearms in the United States can be defined in two different ways, and you'll see each of these descriptions pop up in discussions about state gun laws in the US.
-You can either carry a firearm as a concealed carry weapon or as an open carry weapon.
+The act of carrying firearms in the United States can be defined in two different ways, and you'll see each of these descriptions pop up in discussions about state gun laws in the U.S. You can either carry a firearm as a concealed carry weapon or as an open carry weapon.

 Likewise, states determine whether or not you need a permit to carry weapons in public spaces.
-There are not any states that explicitly deny citizens the right to bear arms, primarily because this is technically illegal, given the nature of the United States Constitution.
+There are not many states that explicitly deny citizens the right to bear arms, primarily because this is technically illegal, given the nature of the United States Constitution.

 However, states can get around the illegality of banning their residents from carrying weapons by making an application process as daunting, exhaustive, and lengthy as possible.
 In doing so, people either give up or do not meet the requirements necessary for obtaining a permit, and therefore, carrying a firearm is not possible after all.

 On the state level, seven U.S. states completely ban any open carry activity.
 Only eight of the 50 states require that people who own firearms register their weapons with the state.
 Twenty-two states in the U.S. enforce regulations known as deadly force laws.

 There is also something called the Stand Your Ground Law.
 For many people, this law creates instances where murder is excusable and legal.
 For others, they are in full support of the right to defend their property, selves, families, and belongings.
-No matter your opinion on the law, the truth of the matter is that twenty-seven states in the US uphold the Stand Your Ground Law.
+No matter your opinion on the law, the truth of the matter is that twenty-seven states in the U.S. uphold the Stand Your Ground Law.